ttbowen/advent-of-code-2020/README.md

 ## Tests

-You can run the tests with `yarn run jest`
+You can run the tests with `yarn test`

 ## License